Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Survive fire mode

 On smoke extraction the airstream runs hot — commonly a 250 °C / 2 h or 400 °C / 2 h class — and the fan must keep pumping through it.
-Motor, bearings, shaft seals and casing are rated to keep the escape route clear.
+Motor, bearings, shaft seals and casing are built to move hot smoke at the temperature-time duty and hold time your smoke-control strategy specifies.

 Why it is hard